Zilliqa/ZIP/zips/zip-11.md

 ```

-The first part of the computatition `floor(NumberOfDSEpochsInCurrentCycle x 110,000 * VerificationPassed)` is computed off-the chain, while the factor `floor(TotalStakeAtSSN / TotalStakeAcrossAllSSNs)` has to be computed on-chain using the smart contract that has the most updated data as a part of the contract state.
+The first part of the computation `floor(NumberOfDSEpochsInCurrentCycle x 110,000 * VerificationPassed)` is computed off-the chain, while the factor `floor(TotalStakeAtSSN / TotalStakeAcrossAllSSNs)` has to be computed on-chain using the smart contract that has the most updated data as a part of the contract state.

 The verifier computes the off-chain part as an integer value for every cycle and calls the following transition in the proxy contract to compute stake reward for each reward cycle.